 Respite can be in an aged care facility or in purpose-run respite centres where you pay privately according to their fee schedule.
 Bookings are generally made through the facility.

-If you have ACAT/ACAS approval, you are entitled to up to 63 days of respite care per financial year.
-The cost is based on 85% of the single Age Pension, which is currently $51.63 a day.
+If you have ACAT/ACAS approval, you are entitled to up to 63 days of respite care per financial year in a Government-subsidised facility.
+The cost is based on 85% of the single Age Pension, which is currently $56.87 a day.